-KSBs Fail Pass Distinction S3 S6 S7 Does not meet the pass criteria All pass criteria must be met to achieve the pass grade.
-Applies the principles and All pass and distinction criteria must be met to achieve the distinction S13 S17 practices of measurement technology. grade.
-Identifies and proposes a S19 (S3) solution for a system B3 B4 Demonstrates the use of communications technology improvement.
-(S3) protocols and media e.g. MODBUS and BACNET.
+S3 Doos not most All page critoria must be mot to All page and distinction S6 Does not meet the pass criteria All pass criteria must be met to achieve the pass grade.
+All pass and distinction criteria must be met to S7 Applies the principles and achieve the distinction S13 practices of measurement grade.
+S17 S19 technology.
+Identifies and proposes a B3 (S3) solution for a system improvement.
+B4 Demonstrates the use of communications technology (S3) protocols and media e.g. MODBUS and BACNET.
 Evaluates and explains why a particular communication (S6) protocol was selected and implemented.
 Demonstrates adherence to relevant safety legislation, codes (S6) of practice and safe working practices to themselves and others.
 Identifies an alternative method for fault finding on BEMS equipment.
 (S7, B3) (S13) Demonstrates the principles, for diagnosing and correcting faults in BEMS network systems and BEMS equipment.
 (S13) Undertakes the testing, inspection and certification of BEMS related controls and equipment.
 (S17) Carries out updates to BEMS system hardware to ensure compatibility with latest products.
 (S19) Demonstrates effective communication with colleagues and clients to communicate technical and other information using oral, written and electronic methods.
 (B4)